Site icon Fundación Por Pobreza/ Pobreza Infantil

 IV.
 REMEDY

-The Plaintiffs request "[a] declaration that the abovecited provisions of the SSI, SNAP, and Medicare statutes (and any relevant implementing regulations) that discriminate on the basis of status as resident of Puerto Rico are unconstitutional" and "[a]n order enjoining Defendants from enforcing such discriminatory provisions of the SSI, SNAP, and Medicare statutes (and any relevant implementing regulations)."
+The Plaintiffs request “[a] declaration that the abovecited provisions of the SSI, SNAP, and Medicare statutes (and any relevant implementing regulations) that discriminate on the basis of status as resident of Puerto Rico are unconstitutional” and “[a]n order enjoining Defendants from enforcing such discriminatory provisions of the SSI, SNAP, and Medicare statutes (and any relevant implementing regulations).”
 Compl. ¶ 117.
-Compl. ¶ 117.
-They also pray for costs and attorneys' fees and any other relief the Court deems just and proper.
+They also pray for costs and attorneys’ fees and any other relief the Court deems just and proper.
 Id.
-The Government argues that "the sole appropriate remedy would be relief limited to the nine individual plaintiffs in this action," since "[a]ny remedy extending beyond this scope would be inconsistent with Article III standing requirements and fundamental principles of equity."
-Defs.'
+The Government argues that “the sole appropriate remedy would be relief limited to the nine individual plaintiffs in this action,” since “[a]ny remedy extending beyond this scope would be inconsistent with Article III standing requirements and fundamental principles of equity.”
+Defs.’
 Remedies Br.
 1.

 The Government does not challenge the validity or appropriateness of either declaratory or injunctive relief with respect to the nine Plaintiffs.
 Rather, the brunt of the dispute about the remedy relates to whether the Court can or should extend the remedy beyond these Plaintiffs to similarly situated residents of the Commonwealth of Puerto Rico.